crossxjonathan/hirejob-pijar/README.md

 ✨ Upload Job Vacancies: Allows recruiters to upload job vacancies easily and quickly.

-✨ Hire: Provides features for recruiters to search for suitable workers and carry out the hiring process directly on the platform.
+✨ Hire: Provides features for recruiters to search for suitable workers and carry out the hiring process directly on the platform & etc.

-✨ & etc

 ## Requirements